 - catalytic pattern exploration; and

-Narrative - The narrative part of the approach I use is in no way optional.
-I've never been willing to go along with those who have said the approach can work for non-narrative material.
+Why are stories essential to PNI?
+Because without them its ability to address its core goals would be reduced.
 In fact I've seen the approach fail (or at least perform poorly) when most of what was collected was not narrative in nature.
 When people tell stories, an entirely different set of social dynamics and cognitive processes takes place.
 When narrative is taken out of the equation, you may have sensemaking and you may have opinion gathering, but the magic of storytelling is lost.
-The closer you can get to natural story exchange the more powerful the magic is, but even a spoonful of narrative is worth more -- for the purposes I describe in WWS -- than bathtubs full of opinion.
-(And by the way, I'm using "magic" poetically, it's not a new-age crystal-spirits reference.
-What I mean is that narrative has aspects of utility for sensemaking that other conversational modes do not.)
+The closer you can get to natural story exchange the more powerful the magic is, but even a spoonful of narrative is worth more -- for the purposes I describe here -- than oceans of opinion.

-Inquiry - In every project I describe, somebody finds out something about something.
+Inquiry - In every PNI project somebody finds out some- thing about something.
 They might better understand a conflict, or their own feelings, or the nuances of a topic, or how things got to be the way they are, or how things could improve, or any number of things.
 But the approach is never just about connecting or teaching or persuading people with stories.
-Even when a story project makes something happen, something happens because somebody found a new way to look at something, which is what inquiry is about.
+Even when a PNI project makes something happen, it happens because somebody found a new way to look at something.
 Including the inquiry word also makes it clear that the approach is not about telling stories (at least not all by itself).
 Nor is it about listening simply for the sake of listening.
 There is always somewhere new to get to, something to achieve.

 Stages of Participatory Narrative Inquiry